BinomialLLC/basis_universal/README.md

 make
 ```

-On macOS it's currently necessary to build with gcc instead of the system default clang.
+On OSX it's currently necessary to build with gcc instead of the system default clang (due to OpenMP usage in the encoder).

 ```
 #only if you don't have gcc installed